project-sunbird/project-sunbird.github.io/pages/developer-docs/getting_started.md

 ## Techstack of Sunbird

-Technologies used to develop Sunbird are as listed below:
+The techstack used to develop the Sunbird is as follows:

-- AngularJS, so to make the portal better structured for dynamic page updates
+- **AngularJS** to make the Sunbird portal simplified and structured.

-  For further reading on AngularJS refer [https://angularjs.org/](https://angularjs.org)
+  If you wish to know more about AngularJS [visit](https://angularjs.org/)

-- Java Play, to make the portal highly scalable
+- **Java Play** to optimise resource consumption (CPU, memory, threads) for highly-scalablilty.

-  For further reading on Jave Play refer [https://playframework.com/](https://playframework.com)
+  If you wish to know more about Java Play [visit](https://playframework.com)

-- Apache Cassandra, to provide uncompromising performance and scalability
+- **Apache Cassandra,** to provide scalability and high availability without compromising on performance.

-  For futher reading on Apache Cassandra refer [http://cassandra.apache.org/](http://cassandra.apache.org)
+  If you wish to know more about  Apache Cassandra [visit](http://cassandra.apache.org)

-  For details on installation refer [http://www.sunbird.org/developer-docs/installation/setup_db/](http://www.sunbird.org/developer-docs/installation/setup_db)
+  For details on installation [visit](http://www.sunbird.org/developer-docs/installation/setup_db)

-- ElasticSearch, to yield advanced search and analytics engine
+- **ElasticSearch,** to yield advanced search and analytics engine

-  For futher reading on ElasticSearch refer [http://www.elastic.co/products/elasticsearch](http://www.elastic.co/products/elasticsearch)
+  If you wish to know more about ElasticSearch [visit](http://www.elastic.co/products/elasticsearch)

-  For details on installation refer [http://www.sunbird.org/developer-docs/installation/setup_db/](http://www.sunbird.org/developer-docs/installation/setup_db)
+  For details on installation [visit](http://www.sunbird.org/developer-docs/installation/setup_db)

-- Docker, to enable complete indenpendence across applications to aid in collaboration and co-creation
+- **Docker,** to enable complete independence across applications to aid in collaboration and co-creation

-  For futher reading on Docker [https://www.docker.com/what-docker](https://www.docker.com/what-docker)
+  If you wish to know more about Docker [visit](https://www.docker.com/what-docker)

-Knowledge areas required:
+Its recommended to have atleast some know how of the following areas:

-- IaaS -- Provisioning servers and resources
+- IaaS - Provisioning servers and resources
-- DevOps -- Docker, Ansible
+- DevOps - Docker, Ansible
-- Database administration -- Cassandra, ElasticSearch
+- Database administration - Cassandra, ElasticSearch
-- Web tools -- Webserver, SSL certs, OAuth, REST API
+- Web tools - Webserver,SSL certs, OAuth, REST API

 ## Sunbird Components

-All details with refard to the open source code of Sunbird is available here [https://github.com/project-sunbird](https://github.com/project-sunbird)
+All details with regard to the open source code of Sunbird is available [here](https://github.com/project-sunbird)

-To know about the web portal of Sunbird visit [https://github.com/project-sunbird/sunbird-portal](https://github.com/project-sunbird/sunbird-portal)
+To know about the web portal of Sunbird [visit](https://github.com/project-sunbird/sunbird-portal)

 ## Content Editor

-Content Editor is an inbuilt authoring toolon Sunbird.
-APIs are availble for any creation, updation or customization of the tool.
-To know more refer [http://www.sunbird.org/apis/content/](http://www.sunbird.org/apis/content)
+Content Editor is an inbuilt authoring tool on Sunbird.
+APIs are available for any creation, updation or customization of the tool.
+To know about the  [http://www.sunbird.org/apis/content/](http://www.sunbird.org/apis/content)

-To know about the content tool, its feature and procedures on how to use the tool, refer [http://www.sunbird.org/features-documentation/contenteditor/](http://www.sunbird.org/features-documentation/contenteditor)
+To know about the content tool, its feature and procedures on how to use the tool, [visit](http://www.sunbird.org/features-documentation/contenteditor)

 ## Content Editor Plugins